sequainoo/simple_shell/README.md

 #Compilation
 GCC -Wall -Wextra -Werror -pedantic –Wno, should be compiled by all files.
 The program can be interactive and non-interactive.

+#Authors
+All codes written by Gideon Quainoo and Chibuzor Ihueze for Alx Software development project in low level progaming language C.